This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Notable Features

-- A hefty, slightly hooked bill for snatching insects mid-flight
+- Robust, slightly hooked bill perfectly designed for grasping insects during aerial acrobatics

-- Stout legs and feet for perching on exposed branches
+- Strong, sturdy legs adapted for secure perching on exposed branches in windy conditions.

 Coloration and Plumage